 As for the reason behind the emergence of two dive flags, there’s a long history of ownership rights feud.
 You may want to check out this detailed resource on the history of dive flags at the scuba board forum.

-How Is the Alfa Flag Different from the Diver-Down Flag?
+How Is the Alfa Flag Different from The Regular Diver-Down Flag?

-The presence of an alfa flag, on the other hand, has a broader implication- “The vessel in the vicinity of this flag is engaged in underwater operations or is inoperable.
+The presence of a blue and white alfa dive flag, on the other hand, has a broader implication- “The vessel in the vicinity of this flag is engaged in underwater operations or is inoperable.
 Please maintain distance and exercise caution.”
 Underwater operations can mean a lot of things apart from scuba diving.
-The alfa flag is generally used by research vessels and divers.
+The alfa flag is generally used by research divers and vessels.

-As a scuba diver, you can use any of the flags as they essentially serve the same purpose for you.
+As a scuba diver, you can use either the red or blue flag as they essentially serve the same purpose for you.
 Although, the color red being more flashy, is a better option to catch the eye of boaters from a distance.

-Ah, the excellent diving dilemma: to tow or not to tow your dive flag?
+A common cautious diver’s dilemma: to tow or not to tow the dive flag?
 It’s a question that plagues many dive safety regulation nerds in the scuba diving community.
 So, what exactly is towing?

 Towing your dive flag along makes your immediate underwater location more at par with the surface position of your dive flag to boat operators and your dive buddies on the surface.

-But let’s not overlook the flip side of the coin.
+While towing seems to be the right choice for a disciplined and cautious diver, there’s a flip side to it too.
 Dragging your dive flag along can greatly hamper your underwater mobility.
-The flag rope creates extra drag, affecting your buoyancy and overall maneuverability, not to mention the constant struggle to maintain the tension on the rope to prevent getting yourself entangled underwater.
-Yikes!
+The flag line creates extra drag, affecting your buoyancy and overall maneuverability, not to mention the constant struggle to keep the line taut to prevent chances of entanglement.

-Now, let’s address the naysayers who argue against towing a dive flag.
-They claim it’s unnecessary, that relying on boat operators to steer clear of the dive flag area is sufficient.
-While it’s true that responsible boaters should keep an eye out for divers, would you trust your life to some random boater in the middle of the ocean?
-YOU BETTER NOT.
+Those against towing mostly claim that it’s unnecessary and that relying on boat operators to steer clear of the waters surrounding the dive flag is sufficient.
+While it’s true that responsible boaters should keep an eye out for divers, would you trust your life to the diligence of some random boat operator in the middle of the ocean?

 As a diver, your safety is in your hands.
 If you can tow your dive flag along with you, that’s what I would recommend.
 Otherwise, don’t stray away from your dive flag too much.